 - GED test prep books

-More important, if you are an IU or IVY Tech student, or otherwise have an extra print quota that you do not need, we have several documents that we always--always--need copies of: form letters, the Lucy Parson Prisoner's Resource List, The Jailhouse Lawyer's Handbook, We the People: Legal Primer, and Locked Out (a resource list for gay, lesbian, bisexual, trans, and queer prisoners in the U.S), all of which are attached below.
+If you are an IU or IVY Tech student, or otherwise have an extra print quota that you do not need, we have several documents that we always–always–need copies of:

 Thank you so much for whatever you can provide.